 The ISBA Young Lawyers Division serves as a resource for young lawyers practicing in Illinois to develop, enhance, and foster a balanced professional life.
 It consists of all ISBA members under age 37 and members admitted to practice under 7 years.

-- Mentoring information
+- Mentoring for New Lawyers

 Other Tools and Resources

 Over the course of any bar year, the ISBA YLD holds a number of flagship events.
 Each event is a unique opportunity for our sponsors to target and reach this up-and-coming group of lawyers.
 Find out more about sponsorship opportunities.

 The ISBA YLD Children's Assistance Fund awards grants to 501(c)(3) organizations serving the State of Illinois.
 Bar Associations, though 501(c)(6) organizations, are encouraged to apply for project support.
 Find out more about the Children's Assistance Fund